SaskiaFreytag/schex/README.md

 <img src='man/figures/logo.png' align="right" height="139" />

-The goal of schex is to provide easy plotting of hexagon cell representations of single cell data stored in `SingleCellExperiment` or `Seurat` objects.
+The goal of schex is to provide easy plotting of hexagon cell representations of single cell data stored in `SingleCellExperiment` objects.

 ## Installation